 Discretionary trusts and accumulation and maintenance trusts are entitled to a standard rate band of up to £1,000.
 Income in excess of this amount is subject to income tax at the top rate of income tax which is 45%.
-The rate of tax on dividend income received in excess of the standard rate band is 39.35% (2021/22: 38.1%).
+The rate of tax on dividend income received in excess of the standard rate band is 39.35%.
+It was announced at Spring Budget 2023 that the standard rate band will be abolished from 6 April 2024.
+Instead, trusts with up to £500 of net income will have no income tax liability.